 - 3.63.
-The Strategic Flood Risk Assessment (SFRA) has identified that approximately 9km2 of the District (2.7% of the total land area) is at a high risk of flooding (Figure 7).
-Additionally, approximately 1.6km2 of the District is affected by drainage problems, groundwater flooding and overland flows.
+The Strategic Flood Risk Assessment (SFRA) has identified that approximately 9.7km2 of the District (2.9% of the total land area) is at a medium risk from flooding within Flood Zone 2.
+Approximately 2.2% is at a high risk of flooding within Flood Zone 3 (Figure 7).
+Additionally, approximately 1.7km2 of the District is affected by drainage problems, groundwater flooding and overland flows.
 The SFRA mapping is a 'live' document which is updated with new flood events as they arise.
 It includes areas that have flooded historically, as well as the recently published Flood Map for Surface Water which accompanies the National Flood Risk Assessment (NaFRA). - 3.64.
 Demand for water is rising and residents in Mid Sussex use approximately 181 litres of water a day.
 This is higher than the UK average of 154.1 litres.
 Most of the District is within an area identified as having a deficit in water supply and, therefore, during a dry year the demand for water will be more than the water available for use. - 3.65.
 Under the Water Framework Directive, water quality targets are set in River Basin Management Plans.
 The majority of water bodies in the District are failing to meet the Good Status objective, and it is recognised that both ground and surface waters face threats from abstraction and pollution.
 Some of the existing sewerage infrastructure within the District is operating at or near capacity and unless significant investment is made to existing or through new infrastructure, water quality within the watercourses in the District may be at risk (Water Cycle Study, 2011).
 In particular, Goddards Green Wastewater Treatment Works (on the outskirts of Burgess Hill) has been identified as having constraints with regards to capacity and odour, which will need to be taken into account when planning for development that would drain to this particular works.